yvelikova/axway-open-docs/content/en/docs/central/cli_proxy_flow.md

             username: Joe # required
             password: changeme # it's allowed to be empty
     tags: ['musical', 'instruments'] # optional
     apps:
      - name: 'Second Sample App' # this app will be allowed to consume the proxy
      - name: 'Third Sample App' # this app will be allowed to consume the proxy
     team: # the team which the proxy will be assigned to.
         name: 'Default Team'
 ```

-If you're using oauth client authentication policy you should specify clientId, issuer, metadataPath in application profile.
-So this application will be allowed to consume your proxy.
-The type of client authentication policy that you've specified under `clientApp` must match the type of application profile.
+If you specify `oauth` as the client authentication policy, specify `clientId`, `issuer`, and `metadataPath` in the application profile, to allow this application to consume your proxy.
+The type of client authentication policy specified under `clientApp` must match the type of application profile.
 For example:

 ```
 version: v1 # Version of the file format
 apiVersion: v1 # This version ensures backward compatibility and would not mandate a frequent update from a client side